 This is part 3 of a 3-series story of the third overhaul on the Land Cruiser and how we remodeled the car with a water tank, sink, and a whole lot of other stuff.
 Links to the other stories: part 1 and part 2.

 For a period of times there had been signs.
 Small, seemingly insignificant, but building up.
 Such as there were:

-- I got tired of hanging with my head in the bowels of the Land Cruiser to fish out what I needed, which ‘always’ seemed to lie at the bottom of the storage compartment.
+- I got tired of hanging with my head inside the bowels of the Land Cruiser to fish out what I needed, which ‘always’ seemed to lie at the bottom of the storage compartment.

-- While I have always preferred sitting with my feed curled up underneath my thighs, I started feeling the need to stretch them every once in a while when sitting in the back of the car for many hours – I wanted more space to move around between the two storage compartments on the sides (which was always filled with stuff).
+- While I have always preferred sitting with my feet curled up underneath my thighs, I started feeling the need to stretch them every once in a while when sitting in the back of the car for many hours – I wanted more space to move around between the two storage compartments on the sides (which was always filled with stuff).

 The plan was to rebuild the storage compartments, the basic set-up of which we still like and would keep, but to make a couple of drawers at the bottom, to use the space behind the isolated walls for storage, and to install a sink.